brouberol/blog/content/essential-tools-p1-discovering-terminal.md

-Short options make it easy to type a command quickly, but the result can be hard to decipher after a certain amount of options, and you might find yourself wondering that the command is doing in the first place.
+Short options make it easy to type a command quickly, but the result can be hard to decipher after a certain amount of options, and you might find yourself wondering what the command is doing in the first place.
 Luckily, options can have a *long form* and a *short form*.
 For example, `-s` can be replaced by its long form `--size`, and `-h` by `--human-readable`.